Halitosis refers to the symptom of foul oral odour, commonly termed "bad breath", that patients can present with, usually to dental services.

 History and etymology

 The hyoid is a "horseshoe-shaped" bone that serves as a structural anchor in the mid-neck.
-It is a place of convergence of multiple small neck muscles that permit the pharyngeal phase of swallowing.
-The location of structures in the neck are often described in terms of relation to the ...
+It is the only bone in the human body that does not directly articulate with another bone, sesamoids aside.
+It is a place of convergence of multiple small neck muscles that permit the pharyngeal phase of s...

 Modified barium swallow